fergarciadlc/jsfx/README.md

+# Reaper JSFX projects
+These are some codes for JSFX programming, have some fun!
-# jsfx
+# modulation
-Projects for reaper JSFX prgramming
+In order to explain acoustic beats these are some codes for tremolo modulation